 For an RU that is referred to by two or more RU Allocation subfields in an EHT-SIG content channel (e.g., a 996-tone RU in a 160 MHz or 80+80 MHz PPDU), the RU Allocation subfield other than the first one in the EHT-SIG content channel encodes zero additional User fields per RU contributed to the User Specific field in the same EHT-SIG content channel as the RU Allocation subfield.

-In an EHT MU PPDU, an RU that is not allocated to a user can be indicated as follows:
+In an EHT MU PPDU, an RU that is not allocated to a user can be indicated as follows (TBD):

 The RU Allocation subfield in the EHT-SIG Common field is set to a TBD value (see Table 34-xx3 (RU Allocation subfield)).